2G2-99/washstacks/README.md

 ## Description

 WashStacks is a website that offers a service of collection and delivery of different laundry and dry cleaning solutions from the comfort of home.
+Whis site is a replica of [Laundryheap's](https://www.laundryheap.co.uk/) website.

 ## Table of contents